RyanAmeri/blog/0002_js_hard_parts_callback.md

 ---
-series: JavaScript The Hard Parts
+series: series: Mastering Hard Parts of JavaScript
 description: An introduction to JavaScript callbacks by completing 24 exercises
 ---